astromer-science/python-library/docs/ASTROMER.rst

 Single-Band Encoder
 =============================

-.. epigraph:: The **Single-Band Encoder** represents the main class of the models, which load, fit, encode and train the preprocessed weights a.
+.. epigraph:: The **Single-Band Encoder** represents the main class of the models, which load, fit, encode and train the preprocessed weights.

 .. epigraph:: It took every single-band light curve that may vary between different stars, and this depends on the objectives of the survey being carried out.
 .. epigraph:: The X is a set of observations of a celestial object over time (such as a star).
 Each observation had two characteristics: the magnitude (brightness) of the object and the Modified Julian Date (MJD) when the observation was made.